JBlaschke/cctbx_deployment/README.md

 make
 ```

-Note that the `pipelines/xtc_process/env.local` sets all approppriate paths,
+Note that the `pipelines/xtc_process/env.local` sets all appropriate paths,
 this needs to be sourced before running CCTBX.
 You can now happily process your
 data :).
 For an example, this will analyze the first 1000 images in the `LD91`
 data set (that is assumed to live in your SCRATCH):